 A secretory diarrheal illness caused by the gram-negative bacterium Vibrio cholerae.
 Secretion of the cholera enterotoxin leads to continued activity of adenylate cyclase in intestinal epithelial cells and secretion of water and accompanying salts into the gut lumen.

-Consultant in Infectious Diseases and Clinical Microbiology
+Specialist in Infectious Diseases and Clinical Microbiology (UK)

 ME declares that he has no competing interests.